Post-Master's Family Nurse Practitioner Certificate

-The FNP-C is a full-time post-master's program that is 90% online and 10% on-campus intensives (for procedures, urgent care, and gynecologic/genitourinary care).
+The FNP-C is a hybrid post-master's program that is 90% online and 10% on-campus intensives (for procedures, urgent care, and gynecologic/genitourinary care).
 Clinical opportunities are found in multiple sites, including those with exposure to adults, children, geriatric, women's health, behavioral health, street medicine, mobile health, and wellness programs.

 By combining advanced practice nursing skills and knowledge of evidence-based research and practice, graduates are empowered to be more efficient and competent practitioners.

 - Perform comprehensive health assessments, including ordering and interpreting diagnostic procedures

 - Partner with patients and families for health promotion and disease prevention